Hi-Folks/array/doc/arr.md

 ```

 ## Remove elements from an index position
-If you want to remove elements from position 1:
+If you want to remove more elements (for example 10) from position 1:
 ```php
 // Remove items from an index position
 $removedFruits = $fruits->splice(1, 10);